The Cheapest Car Insurance Companies & Quotes (May 2022)

 MoneyGeek again found that GEICO offers the cheapest rates on average.
 At $1,407 per year, it charges $360 more than it does for drivers with a clean record.

-Car insurance typically costs more with a ticket or accident on your record.
-Drivers with GEICO can expect to pay an average of 34.4% more if they have a speeding ticket than drivers without a ticket.
-However, GEICO has the best rates for most drivers with a ticket with the exception of the USAA, which only military families can buy.
+GEICO has the cheapest rates for drivers with a ticket on their record.
+Car insurance typically costs more with a ticket or accident on your record; drivers with GEICO can expect to pay an average of 34% more if they have a speeding ticket.

 USAA is also a very affordable option for those who are eligible.
 And State Farm offers comparable rates to GEICO for those who have a ticket on their record.